 Therefore it says, "WHEN HE ASCENDED ON HIGH, HE LED CAPTIVE A HOST OF CAPTIVES, AND HE GAVE GIFTS TO MEN."Ephesians 4:8(NASB)

-Reading this passage in context, we certainly see that it paints a picture of Christ's wonderful and victorious entrance into heaven, after having triumphed over everything that sought to overcome Him – but due to His death and glorious resurrection Jesus was the victor over sin, Satan, death and hell.
-No doubt all the angelic hosts rejoiced at His jubilant entrance into heaven, after having made atonement for our sins – and the sin of the whole world.
+Reading this passage in context, we certainly see that it paints a picture of Christ's wonderful and victorious entrance into heaven, after having triumphed over everything that sought to overcome Him.
+Due to His death and glorious Resurrection, Jesus was the victor over sin, Satan, death, and hell.
+No doubt all the angelic hosts rejoiced at His jubilant entrance into heaven, after having made atonement for our sins and the sin of the whole world.

 Jesus broke all these evil chains asunder when He rose up from the grave.
-His atoning death and wonderful resurrection lead into captivity every evil that sought to destroy Him and prevent this greatest of all victory.
+His atoning death and wonderful Resurrection led every evil that sought to destroy Him and prevent this greatest of all victory, into captivity.

-Heavenly Father, thank You that Christ was our perfect sacrifice, Who gave His life as the ransom price for sin, and set us free from all the evils that have ensnared us.
-Thank You that Christ defeated sin and Satan, death and hell and triumphed over every evil foe.
-Thank You that because You live we too shall live.
-I pray that the spiritual gifts and graces with which I am graciously endowed, would be used for Your greater glory and for the benefit of my brothers and sisters in Christ.
-May we all seek to build one another up in godly love – this we ask in Jesus name, AMEN.
+Heavenly Father, thank You that Christ was the perfect sacrifice.
+He gave His life as the ransom price for sin and set us free from all the evils that have ensnared us.
+Thank You that Christ defeated sin and Satan, death and hell, and triumphed over every evil foe.
+Thank You that because He lives, I too shall live.
+In Jesus' name, AMEN.